Is Online Sports Betting Legal in New York?

-New York City is home to the national headquarters of the NFL, NBA, MLB, NHL and MLS.
-The city has some of the most iconic stadiums and venues in sports and has played host to many of biggest nights in sporting history.
+New York City is home to the national headquarters of the NFL, NBA, MLB, NHL, and MLS.
+The city has some of the most iconic stadiums and venues in sports and has played host to many of the biggest nights in sporting history.

-Despite making their home in the MetLife Stadium in nearby New Jersey, both the New York Giants and New York Jets are unmistakeably part of the Empire State sporting heritage.
-The Giants are one of the most iconic football franchises in the country, and are currently the oldest team in the National Football Conference East, having been formed in 1925.
+Despite making their home in the MetLife Stadium in nearby New Jersey, both the New York Giants and New York Jets are unmistakably part of the Empire State sporting heritage.
+The Giants are one of the most iconic football franchises in the country and are currently the oldest team in the National Football Conference East, having been formed in 1925.

 The Jets are only a little more recent, making their American Football Conference debut in 1960.
 These two teams will be the subject of a lot of bets once sports betting comes to New York.

 Further afield of New York City, the Buffalo Bills make up the final NFL team in the state.
 There are plenty of college football teams throughout the state too.
 Football fans won’t be short of games to bet on.

 Over to the MLB, where New York City is home to one of the most successful expansion franchises in the history of the sport, as well as one of the most successful teams in any sport.

 Although they haven’t won it in nearly ten years, the New York Yankees claim an incredible 27 World Series titles.
 Heading south from Yankee Stadium in the Bronx, the New York Mets can be found down in Queens, with a couple of World Series titles of their own.